Neotropical fern & lycophyte diversity

 Land plant phylogenomics

-From 2018-2020 I was a postdoc on the Genealogy of Flagellate Plants (GoFlag) project at the University of Florida, which is funded under the NSF's "Genealogy of Life" program.
-We have generated a comprehensive phylogeny of the flagellate plants: mosses, hornworts, liverworts, lycophytes, ferns and gymnosperms.
-To accomplish this, we are generating sequence data from about 450 nuclear loci for ~8000 of the ~30,000 taxa in these clades using a targeted sequencing approach.
+The Genealogy of Flagellate Plants (GoFlag) project has generated a comprehensive phylogeny of the flagellate plants: mosses, hornworts, liverworts, lycophytes, ferns and gymnosperms.
+To date, we have generated sequence data from about 450 nuclear loci for ~8000 of the ~30,000 taxa in these clades using a targeted sequencing approach.
 Beyond resolving relationships among major land plant lineages, we are very interested in understanding the evolution of key innovations in the land plant Tree of Life and are linking our phylogenomic dataset with data on functional traits, species distributions, and the fossil record.

 This project also has a significant educational component, and we are collaborating with pedagogy experts to develop online educational tools to promote learning about flagellate plants, from elementary school to universities.
 Some of these modules are already in use, and others are currently in development!